 — Research Finding

-Climate games have low engagement and limited impact.
-Research shows that serious games focused on climate change struggle with player engagement and behavior change.
-Many climate games fail because they present generic messages disconnected from players' cultural values and lived experiences.
+Research on serious games shows that climate-focused titles consistently struggle with player engagement and behavior change.
+Most fail not because the topic is uninteresting but because they present generic messages disconnected from players' actual values and lived experiences.

 My Approach